PrincetonUniversity/IBDmix/README.md

 operation on the `ibdmix` output than to rerun with different options.

 `summary.sh` takes up to four options in order:
+- __length cutoff__
-- length cutoff:        The minimum length to emit a region.
+The minimum length to emit a region.
 Use 0 for all.
+- __LOD cutoff__
-- LOD cutoff:           The minimum LOD score to emit a region.
+The minimum LOD score to emit a region.
 Use 0 for all.
+- __input__
-- input:                Optional, the uncompressed input file.
+Optional, the uncompressed input file.
+- __output__
-- output:               Optional, the uncompressed output file.
+Optional, the uncompressed output file.
 Contains only the regions passing both filters, sorted by ID then start position of the region.

 If neither input nor output is specified, standard input and output are utilized.
 To specify only one value, use `-` to indicate standard